gracetopher/express-sofa-warehouse/README.md

 express-sofa-warehouse
 ======================

-Showcase of code for my Express Sofa Warehouse project to demonstrate how I have used PHP to template the website, and also make it easy for the CMS administrator to make content changes using 'Surreal CMS'.
+Showcase of code for my Express Sofa Warehouse project.
+This project demonstrate how I have used PHP to template the website, and also make it easy for the CMS administrator to make content changes using 'Surreal CMS'.

 index.php